Do I Need a Lawyer for a Desk Appearance Ticket (DAT) in NYC?

 What Should I Do After I Get a Desk Appearance Ticket?

-If you receive a desk appearance ticket, the first step once you are released should be to contact an NYC criminal lawyer.
+If you receive a desk appearance ticket, the first step once you are released should be to contact an NYC desk appearance ticket lawyer.
 A desk appearance ticket is only issued if your case will be pending in criminal court.
 In other words, a desk appearance ticket is not a summons that orders you to go to a civil court, like traffic court.
 Cases in criminal court are serious in that they can result in jail time and a permanent criminal record if you don’t strategically handle your case.

 Because of the seriousness of criminal court, you are entitled to a lawyer for your case.
 In fact, if you can’t afford a lawyer, the judge will assign a public defender to you on your first court date so that your rights are protected.
 Although most public defenders are very capable and hard-working lawyers, hiring a private attorney for your desk appearance ticket has several distinct advantages.